 Overall, the Japanese know as little about Christendom as they do about the Goths, and believe that Christians are friendly, peaceful people with high moral standards and foolproof vampire-banishing skills.
 While all the nuns' hats make my flesh creep, it does give me satanic pleasure that the Japanese ignorance on the Catholic Church makes them depict it in ways that would have all ex-popes spinning in their graves: the pope is female, and so is Father Nightroad's immediate boss, Cardinal Catherine.
 (Little re-write: the pope is not in fact a woman as I first thought and Cardinal Catherine only holds her position because she's his sister; it's a man's world after all.
 Still, the fact that she's the de facto head of the Vatican should cause some unease in the holy rows, as should the female assassin employed by the Inquisition.)
 Moreover, in this archaic future where the world is divided into humans ("Terrans") and vampires ("Methuselahs"), this Cardinal and her underlings also form an underground group to bridge the gap between the two factions and preserve the brittle peace by intercepting anything that might give either side the edge.
 (Second little rewrite: the Methuselahs and Crushniks are not real vampires, but biologically modified humans.
 They have to do with experiments on Mars, hence the "real" humans being named "Terrans".
 Sorry, Dracula.)
 In the second episode, this is a little girl who carries a cat-shaped pin, hisses like a cat when angry and has the ability to affect people's minds by touching their foreheads.
 She doesn't know why everyone wants to kidnap and/or kill her and is just defending herself any way she can, and it takes all of Father Nightroad's psychological insight to win her confidence.
 He even braves his partner Tres, an android who replies with "positive" and "negative" instead of "yes" and "no", shoots his guns at odd angles with a deadpan expression, and mistakes Nightroad's diplomatic behaviour towards his young charge as insubordination which calls for elimination; or maybe he's smart enough to assume the baddy's role in a game of good cop, bad cop.
 It works; Tres becomes her next favourite, leaving Nightroad to move to a run-down place called the Pearl of the Danube in memory of its former glory, now a buffer zone between human and vampire territory.
 His cover: assisting Sister Esther.
 Supposedly destined to bring peace between the warring races, Esther is, for now, a red-eyed murderer.
 She hates Gyula for killing her foster mother; he hates all humans for killing his philantropical, charitable wife in an ambush.
 A third person manipulates their hatred to provoke an armed conflict with the Vatican ("thou shalt not kill" only applies when God is watching) but Nightroad does his diplomacy trick and gives a Crushnik performance.
 The world is saved and the enemies reconciled, one dying in the other's arms.
 Because vampires are not really evil, while humans, especially Christians, only need to widen their outlook a little to see that humans and not-really-vampires were meant to live in harmony.
 As I said, whirrrr....

 Sister Princess is a title I remember from the "adult games" (ie. hentai) section of an online second-hand anime store.
 A generic male character ("you, the player") is whisked into another reality and a steamy hot-tub with a harem of cute little girls all claiming to be his sister.
 Only popping in between animes to see whether the title means a connection or is simple coincidence, I don't recall a hot tub, but the generic male character is certainly waited on hand and foot by a varied collection of doting girls.
 He's usually absent (running away from all that attention?) and the background is a school, nothing to do with royalty.
 This show is supposed to be funny (not hentai) but it couldn't bring a smile to my face.
-There might still be a connection, though, as some websurfing taught me that Comic Party (the sequel of which was being show at the con) was originally conceived as a hentai game, which would explain why there are so many female characters in it, and why the main character is so dull.
+There might still be a connection, though, as some websurfing taught me that the show Comic Party (the sequel of which was being shown at the con) was originally conceived as a hentai game, which would explain why there are so many female characters in it, and why the main character is so dull.

 I looked it up: Brave Story was not based on a game but on a novel, and games were then based on the story, although from the description of the games I'd say they missed the point.
 It was in any case the first indubitably theme-related anime I watched.
 The story is: Wataru, a young boy innocent of the ways of the world, stands up for Mitsuru, a quiet white-haired boy who's being picked on by the class bullies.
 Mitsuru ignores everything except the papers he keeps poring over, and often visits a house said to be haunted.
 The bullies treat this derelict house as their property, and tie the unwelcome guest up, torture him a bit and tear up his beloved papers.
 Wataru, arriving on the scene to rescue him, witnesses him using a spell to both repair the damage and put the bullies out of commission forever.
 Then, a door opens and saying he is going to change his fate, Mitsuru passes through.
 Going home, Wataru witnesses something as terrible: dad has packed his suitcase and is leaving.
 Mum sits at a desk sighing over all the bills.
 She has a breakdown and is rushed to hospital.
 The boy runs back to the haunted house and implores the door of fate to open to him and let him put things right.
 It appears, and opens.

 He comes round in a soothing forest environment where a Yoda clone sizes him up (saying he is low on courage, which has already proved untrue) and gives him stats using funny birds that form living bar charts.
 Whee, he's in an RPG!
 He is pronounced a Warrior and given a sword with depressions in the hilt for the gemstones he must find.
 Once the collection is complete, the goddess of fate will grant him a wish.
 Although it's not yet too late to turn back, he is resolved to finish what he started, and is thrown into an amphitheatre - and here, computer graphics take over.
 I don't know why CG is used in animation, it is more fluid but also more fuzzy and opaque, and in general it looks cheap and unreal.
 At most it can be said to impart a computer-game feel to films that are about computer games.
 In this CG atmosphere, the new Warrior is attacked by statues that come alive, and escapes by jumping into the mouth of a frog statue.
 (The frog will play an important part in the endgame, but I'm not telling, no need to spoil the end.)
 This lands him in yet another scene of natural beauty: a desert, inhabited by - one has to see them to believe it - corkscrew wolves.
 He's saved by a giant humanoid lizard on a cart called Kee Keema (but it has to be pronounced the right way, or it's a girl's name) who, on hearing that the boy is on a gem-quest, is overjoyed to have run into a Traveller, since Travellers bring good luck.
 Fate brings Wataru to an eating-house where the famous cook and hostess becomes dangerously angry if the guests don't finish the food, and a circus where the equally famous catgirl trapeze artist is an accomplice in a plot to abduct the dragon-child: a big pink winged long-tailed hamster with a crest on its head, but flames do issue from its chubby snout.
 She feigns innocence and, suspicion falling on him, he spends the night in a prison before his innocence is proven and he's given a chance to free the abductee.
-Only wanting the money so she could trace her missing family and shocked to find that the other kidnappers simply wanted to kill and stuff the little dragon, she switches sides and both cat and dragon end up accompanying the young Warrior who, in reward for his valour, is given the armband of the Highlanders, loosely organized fighters for justice.
+Only wanting the money so she could trace her missing family, and shocked to find that the other kidnappers simply wanted to kill and stuff the little dragon, she switches sides and both cat and dragon end up accompanying the young Warrior who, in reward for his valour, is given the armband of the Highlanders, loosely organized fighters for justice.
 This opens doors that would normally stay closed, and he continues on his quest, always reacting in the same simple, upright way that made him stand up for a bullied classmate in the first place.
 The other Traveller, the Mage Mitsuru, whose family background is much grimmer than Wataru's, has a correspondingly ruthless approach and does not bring quite so much luck to those he meets, in fact, he leaves a trail of destruction.
 Completing the quest will mean destroying a city, something Wataru can't bring himself to do...
 Ultimately, all ends well.
 Not perfectly, but well.

 In Comic Party Revolution, the "comic" refers to doujinshi, not to humour, but that's not to say there isn't plenty of it.
 The main character who in a previous series already jeopardized his academic future by getting involved in a circle of doujinshi (fan-made comics) artists, is now stuck in that world after having flunked his exams.
 He is a serious and dedicated artist, but the same can't quite be said for his colleagues: when two rival artists find they've been assigned the same table at a convention, they organize a baseball match to decide which one gets to go.
-Since most of the cast are "types" just as in Nuku Nuku (watch out for the two eccentrics with zig-zagged stems on their glasses) just recruiting the teams is a laugh, but once they're out on the field, absurdity and anime parody rule.
+Since most of the cast are "types", as in Nuku Nuku (watch out for the two eccentrics with zig-zagged stems on their glasses) just recruiting the teams is a laugh, but once they're out on the field, absurdity and anime parody rule.
 From one pop culture subject to another: the main character (not only the most serious but also the dullest of the group) takes an idol singer out on a date, not because they love each other, but because she needs inspiration for romantic lyrics.
 This is not understood by Mr. Zigzag-glasses who happens to be a rabid fan, and chases them in a dinosaur suit, trying to break them up - well, the date itself wasn't dull!
 Lastly, a dedicated magical-girl-show cosplayer gives up her hobby in disgust when she discovers why she's so popular with perverted fanboys.
 This leaves an opening for a fanatic girl who pits her friend against someone else in the next cosplay competition, prize: a shounen ai doujin to be drawn by the poor dull hero.
 (And anyone who knows Japanese pop culture well enough to be able to follow all this, will know what that is.)
 So, it's to his great relief that the retired cosplay artiste makes a dramatic comeback, kicks the perverts' asses and releases him from the obligation of having to win the competition himself.

 Having decided to give Yu Yu Hakusho a second chance for its villains, which are so much bearable than its heroes (thanks to the overdramatized anime, turning the original manga's light wit to pomposity) I first heard the name "Karasu" (pronounced "karass", meaning "crow" and obviously referring to the sound the bird makes) in the Black Tournament saga and now can't hear it without thinking of tall dreamy-eyed mask-wearers with glossy black hair who create bombs out of nowhere.
 So I feel a bit uncomfortable to see it applied to a fair-haired, ragged-looking character with a desperate expression in Noein, a series where future interfaces with present and most characters have pronounced upper lips.
 Haruka is an independent-minded girl (though the big upper lip and the slightly flapper hairdo make her look like a snooty brat) just like her mother who is single and too busy following courses to be a Model Housewife.
 She will do things like go to the cemetery at night with a group of friends to check out a rumour of ghosts, dragging along her best friend Yuu who she thinks is spending too much time inside and not having enough fun.
 It is there that they first meet "Karasu", although the meeting is short.
 Yuu, who said he was at evening cram school because his parents are obsessed with grades, is picked up by his mother who says that from now on he'll be under supervision.